 18.2.2 Intentionally spitting out gum shield.

-18.2.4 Falling over while the opponent is lying on the floor.
+18.2.4 Falling over while the athlete is lying on the floor; intentionally trying to disadvantage.

 18.2.5 Attacking the opponent who is down or who is in the act of rising.